A characterization of constant $p$-mean curvature surfaces in the Heisenberg group $H_1$: Introduction and main results

-Theorem \ref{main001} follows from our detailed study on the integrability condition (see \eqref{intcon}) of the fundamental theorem (Theorem \ref{fudthm}) for surfaces in $H_{1}$.
-Actually, if we let $\hat{\omega}_{1}{}^{2}$ be the Levi-Civita connection associated to the induced metric with respect to the orthonormal frame field $\{\hat{e}_{1},\hat{e}_{2}\}$, as specified in Theorem \ref{main001}, then \eqref{intcon01} means that $\hat{\omega}_{1}{}^{2}, \alpha$, and $H$ satisfy the integrability condition \eqref{intcon}.
+Theorem \ref{main021} follows from our detailed study on the integrability condition (see \eqref{intcon}) of the fundamental theorem (Theorem \ref{fudthm}) for surfaces in $H_{1}$.
+Actually, if we let $\hat{\omega}_{1}{}^{2}$ be the Levi-Civita connection associated to the induced metric with respect to the orthonormal frame field $\{\hat{e}_{1},\hat{e}_{2}\}$, as specified in Theorem \ref{main021}, then \eqref{intcon01} means that $\hat{\omega}_{1}{}^{2}, \alpha$, and $H$ satisfy the integrability condition \eqref{intcon}.
 This is equivalent to saying that $a, b, \alpha$ and $H$ satisfy the integrability condition \eqref{intcon1} (see Subsection \ref{neveinco}), which is another version of \eqref{intcon}.
-We therefore have Theorem \ref{main001}.
+We then have Theorem \ref{main021}.

 Given a function $\alpha(x,y)$ in a coordinate neighborhood $(U;x,y)\subset\R^2$ which satisfies the {\bf Codazzi-like} equation \eqref{Codeq01}, we are able to construct a family of constant $p$-mean curvature surfaces.
-Therefore, it suggests a good strategy to investigate constant $p$-mean curvature surfaces by means of the {\bf Codazzi-like} equation \eqref{Codeq01}; in particular, $p$-minimal surfaces.
+Therefore, it suggests that a good strategy is to investigate constant $p$-mean curvature surfaces by means of the {\bf Codazzi-like} equation \eqref{Codeq01}; in particular, $p$-minimal surfaces.
 In this paper, we will focus on the theory of $p$-minimal surfaces.
 Strategically, we first study the equation \eqref{Codeq01} with $c=0$, that is,

-For nonlinear ordinary differential equations, it is known that it is rarely possible to find explicit solutions in close form, even in power series.
-Fortunately, we indeed obtain a complete set of solutions to \eqref{lieq01} in a simple form (see Section \ref{sofsotl}).
-This is the following theorem.
+For nonlinear ordinary differential equations, it is known that it is rarely possible to find explicit solutions in closed form, even in power series.
+Fortunately, we indeed obtain a complete set of solutions to \eqref{lieq01} in a simple form (see Section \ref{sofsotl}), stated as follows.

 \begin{thm} Besides the following three special solutions to \eqref{lieq01},

 we have the general solution to \eqref{lieq01} of the form